 Teaching kids to use technology responsibly is the responsibility of both families and schools.
-In an effort to help parents, we've been offering parent education talks on the topic for about the past seven years, such as one tonight, Parenting Tech Savvy Kids 101, Monday, October 6, 2014, 6:30–8pm, in our high school auditorium.
+In an effort to help parents, we've been offering parent education talks on the topic for about the past seven years, such as one this Thursday, Parenting Tech Savvy Elementary Kids 101, January 8, 2015, 6:30–8pm, in the Excelsior Elementary Auditorium.
+My colleague, Kelli Whiteside, an Elementary Media Specialist, and I will be presenting.
 We offer free transportation for parents in the school district that may not have a vehicle.
-In January, we are offering this session again with an elementary focus.
-(A recording of a lunchtime webinar from last year can be found here.)
+Our elementary session description is:

 - Celebrate and Encourage Positive Uses of Technology

 - Proactively share values, consequences, expectations away from home